Des Moines Estate Planning Lawyer

 Living Wills

-A Living Will (also known as an advanced directive) allows you to put into effect your wishes for care near the end of your life.
+A Living Will (also known as an advance directive) allows you to put into effect your wishes for care near the end of your life.
 This is the document that specifies whether or not, or under what circumstances, you want to be kept on life support, should you be in an incurable condition where death is imminent.
 A Living Will is often combined with a Health Care Power of Attorney, but it may also be a stand-alone document.

 To learn about guardianships and conservatorships, visit our Elder Law page.